ydcpp/tcpcat/README.md

     auto handler = std::make_shared<MyClientHandler>();
     tcpcat::TcpClient client("tcpbin.com", 4242, handler);

+    // non-blocking connect:
-    // non-blocking connect, handler->OnConnected will be triggered on success, handler->OnError will be triggered on fail.
+    // - handler->OnConnected will be triggered on success.
+    // - handler->OnError will be triggered on fail.
     // client.ConnectAsync();

-    // blocking connect, check return value or client.IsConnected() to verify connection. const bool connResult = client.Connect();
+    // blocking connect, check return value or client.IsConnected() to verify connection.
+    // - handler->OnConnected will be triggered on success.
+    // - handler->OnError will be triggered on fail.
+    const bool connResult = client.Connect();
     if (!connResult) {
         std::cout << "Failed to connect to server.\n";